Loyola’s Marcella Niehoff School of Nursing will welcome a new dean ahead of the 2019-2020 school year, university officials said.

 According to the press release, Finnegan has helped expand access to primary care and minimize health disparities.
 She’s worked on grants, served as a visiting scholar in countries such as Thailand and South Korea and published research throughout the world in addition to her practice as a nurse.

-Finnegan was a founding director of the Family Nurse Practitioner Program at Saint Xavier University School of Nursing in Chicago.
-While at UIC, Finnegan’s work included leading strategic planning, providing faculty and staff mentorship and exceeding enrollment goals.
+Finnegan previously served as a founding director of the Family Nurse Practitioner Program at Saint Xavier University School of Nursing in Chicago.
+While at UIC, Finnegan’s work included leading strategic planning, providing faculty and staff mentorship and achieving enrollment goals.

 “I’m thrilled to be joining Loyola’s Marcella Niehoff School of Nursing,” Finnegan said in the press release.
 “I’m excited to work with Niehoff’s remarkable faculty and staff to advance its mission of preparing students to improve the health outcomes of people and communities locally and globally.”